Quick Summary

 Step 2: Set Up the Database

-Step 3: Create the To-Do Model and Migration
+Step 3: Generate the Model and Migration

 php artisan make:model Task -m